tokio-rs/website/content/docs/going-deeper/handshake.md

 +++
-title = "Connection handshake" description = ""
-menu = "going_deeper"
+title = "Connection handshakes" description = "How to handle initial steps in a protocol" menu = "going_deeper" weight = 105
-weight = 104
 +++

 Some protocols require some setup before they can start accepting requests.
 For